keycloak/keycloak/examples/kerberos/README.md

 and configured LDAP federation provider with Kerberos/SPNEGO authentication support enabled and with `gss delegation credential` protocol mapper added to the application.

-**WARNING:** It's recommended to use JDK8 to run Keycloak server.
-For JDK7 you may be faced with the bug described [here](http://darranl.blogspot.cz/2014/09/kerberos-encrypteddata-null-key-keytype.html) .
-Alternatively you can use OpenJDK7 but in this case you will need to use aes256-cts-hmac-sha1-96 for both KDC and Kerberos client configuration.
-For server, you can add system property to the command when running ApacheDS Kerberos server `-Dkerberos.encTypes=aes256-cts-hmac-sha1-96` (see below) and for client add encryption types to configuration file like `/etc/krb5.conf` (but they should be already available.
-See below).

 Also if you are on Linux, make sure that record like:
 ```
 127.0.0.1       localhost